Warmth and competence in human-agent cooperation: Introduction

-In summary, this paper makes the following contributions to cooperative AI research: \begin{enumerate} \item Demonstrates how reinforcement learning can be used to train human-compatible agents for a temporally and spatially extended mixed-motive game. \item Measures both stated and revealed preferences, introducing a partner choice framework for the latter. \item Examines how fundamental social perceptions affect stated and revealed preferences over agents, above and beyond traditional objective metrics. \end{enumerate}
+In summary, this paper makes the following contributions to cooperative AI research: \begin{enumerate} \item {Demonstrates the use of reinforcement learning to train human-compatible agents for a temporally and spatially extended mixed-motive game.} \item {Connects human-AI interaction research to frameworks from psychology and economics, identifying tools that researchers can easily import for their own studies.} \item Illustrates how social perceptions affect stated and revealed preferences in incentivized interactions with agents, above and beyond standard performance metrics. \end{enumerate}